 Euthanasia is unquestionably the hardest part of our job.
 We wish, more than anything else, that we could in good conscience become a no-kill shelter.

-The math is unalterable: we took in 4,829 stray or abandoned animals in 2015, 729 of these animals were reclaimed by their owners, and we found homes for 1,767 of these animals.
-That means that 2,333 animals had nowhere to go.
+The math is unalterable: we took in 3,769 stray or abandoned animals in 2021.
+400 of these animals were reunited with their owners, 279 animals were paired with placement partners, and we found homes for 1,544 of these animals.
+That means that 1,546 animals had nowhere to go.
 We believe that given the circumstances, a painless death is the best choice among a limited set of awful choices.

 Many no-kill (or limited admission) shelters sharply limit the number and type of animals they will take.
 If they’re near capacity, they’ll refuse to take in additional animals, forcing the owners to find another place for the animal.
 Many no-kill shelters will never accept animals that will be difficult to adopt, such as older or injured animals.
 Owners often report to us that they’ve brought us animals only after being refused by one or more no-kill shelters.
 Other no-kill shelters may house animals for years in small cages, often causing animals to go literally insane.
 We do not believe this is a preferable, or even realistic, alternative to euthanasia.